cirosantilli/markdown-style-guide/index.md

     - Put your feet on the pedal.
     - Make the pedal turn.

-because it could be replaced by several sentences:
+because it could be replaced with:

     # How to ride a bike

     Get on top of the bike.
     Put your feet on the pedal.
-Make the pedal turn.
+    Push the the pedal.

 ### Definition lists